kamoras/ArmoryBot/README.md

 **NOTE:** When reporting issues with the bot, please utilize the [Issues Page](https://github.com/imerzan/ArmoryBot/issues), and include any error info from your Bot Console Output.

 ### Docker Setup
 1. *(Optional)* For easier setup, download the pre-compiled release in [Releases](https://github.com/imerzan/ArmoryBot/releases), reference README.txt in the docker folder.
+Otherwise, continue to step 2.
 2. Clone this repo to your system.
 Open a 'Developer Command Prompt for VS' terminal.
-Change directory to the folder with the Dockerfile for this project.
+Change directory to the project folder with the Dockerfile and .csproj file.
 Run the following commands:
 ```csharp
 dotnet publish -c Release
 ```